A Course in Interacting Particle Systems: Feller processes

-This is equivalent to the statement that $x\mapsto K(x,\,\cdot\,)$ is a measurable map from $E$ to $\Mi_1(E)$ (where the latter is equipped with the topology of weak convergence and the associated Borel-\si-field).
-By definition, a probability kernel is \emph{continuous} if the map $x\mapsto K(x,\,\cdot\,)$ is continuous (with respect to the topologies which which we have equipped these spaces).
+A \emph{probability kernel} on $E$ is a function $K\cn E\times\Bi(E)\to\R$ such that \begin{enumerate}[(ii)] \item $K(x,\,\cdot\,)$ is a probability measure on $E$ for each $x\in E$, \item $K(\,\cdot\,,A)$ is a real measurable function on $E$ for each $A\in\Bi(E)$. \end{enumerate} This is equivalent to the statement that $x\mapsto K(x,\,\cdot\,)$ is a measurable map from $E$ to $\Mi_1(E)$ (where the latter is equipped with the topology of weak convergence and the associated Borel-\si-field).
+By definition, a probability kernel is \emph{continuous} if the map $x\mapsto K(x,\,\cdot\,)$ is continuous (with respect to the topologies with which we have equipped these spaces).
+A probability kernel is \emph{deterministic} if it is of the form $K(x,\,\cdot\,)=\de_{m(x)}$ for some measurable map $m\cn E\to E$, where $\de_{m(x)}$ denotes the delta-measure at $m(x)$.
+It is easy to see that a deterministic kernel is continuous if and only if $m$ is a continuous map.
+A \emph{random mapping representation} of a probability kernel $K$ is a random measurable map\footnote{More formally, this means that $M\cn\Om\times E\to E$ is measurable with respect to the product-\si-field $\Fi\otimes\Bi(E)$, where $(\Om,\Fi,\P)$ is the underlying probability space.} $M\cn E\to E$ such that $K(x,\,\cdot\,)=\P[M(x)\in\,\cdot\,]$ $(x\in E)$.\footnote{For infinite spaces, it is not so clear if every probability kernel has a random mapping representation.
+One could also ask if every continuous probability kernel has a representation in terms of continuous maps.
+Although these questions are interesting, we will neglect them here.}

 If $K(x,\di y)$ is a probability kernel on a Polish space $E$, then setting